mintlayer/core/docs/blog.md

 ## Full Interoperability with the Bitcoin ecosystem

-- Mintlayer supports atomic swaps with Bitcoin without the need for an intermediary (**TODO** anything else to say here?).
+- Mintlayer supports atomic swaps with Bitcoin without the need for an intermediary (**TODO** still supported? anything else to say here?).

-## Formidable security, privacy, and performance inspired by Bitcoin ##
+## Formidable security, privacy, and performance ##

+## UTXO System

 For transactions Mintlayer uses a UTXO (Unspent Transaction Output) system, reminiscent of Bitcoin's.
 This means that there is no notion of "account" in Mintlayer as there is in blockchains such as Ethereum (**TODO** add other examples so it's not just Ethereum).
 Instead, the blockchain keeps a database of transactions with source and destination addresses (**TODO** this feels to me poorly phrased from a technical standpoint - Ben help).
 This comes with several advantages.
-From a privacy perspective, this allows to derive unique destination addresses for each transactions, which makes chain analysis much more difficult (**TODO** maybe include an example of what we mean by chain analysis).
-From a resource management perspective, this allows source and destination addresses to be included in a single transaction, which improves performance and saves space on the blockchain. (**TODO** is this true?).
+From a privacy perspective, this allows to derive unique destination addresses for each transaction, which makes chain analysis much more difficult (**TODO** maybe include an example of what we mean by chain analysis).
+From a resource management perspective, this allows multiple source and destination addresses to be included in a single transaction, which improves performance and saves space on the blockchain. (**TODO** is this true?).
 Each Mintlayer block references a bitcoin block. (**TODO** what are the implications of this?
 What kind of attacks does this prevent?
-Does this give us anything else under the category of interoperablity?)
+Does this give us anything else under the category of interoperablity?
+Still true after ditching substrate?)

+## Chainscript

 In addition, Mintlayer implements Chainscript, its own scripting language and a superset Bitcoin script.
 Much like Bitcoin script, Chainscript allows customization of spending conditions on funds transferred from one user to another, and can also be used for simple smart contracts.